This information is for students who will be applying to extend their Tier 4 visa.

 Please note that applicants for Tier 4 (Doctorate Extension Scheme) are exempt from this rule and need to show £2030 for 28 days.

-If you are unsure of the official end date of your course, please contact Academic Registry at: email@example.com.
+If you are unsure of the official end date of your course, please contact Department of Student and Academic Administration at: firstname.lastname@example.org

 You may use your parents’ bank account to demonstrate your maintenance and fees.
 The statement must be in English or officially translated but the funds can be in the local currency.
 If you use your parents’ bank statement to prove your maintenance and fees, you must also provide your original birth certificate and a letter from your parents, signed and dated, confirming they are sponsoring you.